 The design of the HR trial investigating the induction regimen Clo/Cyc/Eto had to be modified due to recently reported preliminary adverse data.
 The Trial Committee (TC) decided to investigate the proteasome inhibitor Bortezomib instead, which had shown an attractive profile in paediatric relapsed ALL.
 An innovative covariate-adjusted response-adaptive (CARA) randomised design has been developed by the statistics team from Oxford, allowing for early stopping in case of superiority/futility and a flexible randomisation rate based o interim analysis results.
 The study protocol has been written and agreed by the TC and the involved parties.
 The study has been submitted to and accepted by the authorities via the voluntary harmonized procedure (VHP).
 Several changes required by national Ethics committees and a revised Investigational Brochure for Bortezomib required a 1st substantial amendment of the HR protocol before starting the trial.
-Due to delayed national approval of the HR protocol, the VHP had to be stopped and further submission to be performed on a national level.
-The protocol has been approved by the competent authorities and ethics committees in Germany and most participating countries.
-Sponsor delegation and site contracts are circulated and being approved until the end of 2017.
-An investigational window implemented at the end of consolidation is being used for investigation of the safety and efficacy of the CD3/19 directed bispecific monoclonal antibody Blinatumomab compared to the standard chemotherapy regimen HC3 in a study conducted by the manufacturer Amgen.
+An investigational window implemented at the end of consolidation is being used for investigation of the importance of the CD3/19 directed bispecific monoclonal antibody Blinatumomab compared to the standard chemotherapy regimen HC3 in a study conducted by the manufacturer Amgen.